The 81 Collection

 Problem

-We built companies in hard industries, and it was lonely when we started.
-Most early-stage venture capitalists said our industries were too capital intensive, low margin, and difficult to scale.
+We built companies in un-sexy industries, and it was lonely when we started.
+Most venture capitalists said our industries were too capital intensive, low margin, or difficult to scale.
 We were outsiders.

-Now, we can look back at the $20 billion of value created and the 10,000 employees whose financial trajectories we altered.
-The very qualities that made our businesses unattractive at seed stage are now our greatest strengths.
+Now, we can look back at the $60 billion of value created and the 30,000 employees whose financial trajectories we altered.
+The very qualities that made our businesses unattractive early are now our greatest strengths.

-Our entrenched assets are barriers to entry, our revenue is inextricably tied to our customer’s daily needs, and our loyal employees who once made $20 per hour now make $100K per year.
+Our entrenched assets serve as a barrier to entry, our higher-quality revenue inextricably ties to our customer’s daily needs, and our loyal employees who once made $20 per hour now make $100K per year.
 We chose the harder path, built the right kind of businesses, and improved America.

-A decade later, not much has changed in early-stage venture capital.
+Decades later, not much has changed in early-stage financing.

 Solution

-We seek to back pre-seed and seed stage companies transforming boring trades, hard work, unpleasant spaces, and structural inequity.
-We know first-hand that exceptional humans can unknot these hard industries.
+We back early stage companies transforming boring trades, hard work, unpleasant spaces, and structural inequity.
+We know first-hand that exceptional humans can unknot these un-sexy industries.

 Now is the perfect time.
 California is out of water, a generation can’t afford a home, and our skilled tradespeople are in their fifties.
-Raw input, supply chain, and labor crises have quietly cracked America’s infrastructure.
+Raw input, supply chain, and labor crises are silently cracking America’s infrastructure.

-Today, 19% of the U.S. GDP attracts more than 50% of venture capital activity.
+Today, 19% of the U.S. GDP attracts more than 50% of early stage investing activity.
 81% of the U.S. GDP is under-invested.
 Trillions of dollars of value are locked up in serious, unsolved problems across the 81%.

 Tackle a real, often very difficult problem.
+Use technology, cash flow, and a long-term mindset.
 America needs you to, and know that we exist to lighten your load.

 C. Theses